kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 ### Specific gravity

 It is often convenient to report the density of a fluid with respect to a given reference fluid.
 A common choice of reference fluid is water at a temperature of $4\C$ and this is what will be used throughout this course unless specified otherwise.
-Two quantities you will come to memorize is the density of water at this temperature in the SI and US system of units:
+Two quantities you will come to memorize are the density of water at this temperature in the SI and US system of units:

 $$
 \begin{align*}
-\mathrm{density of water at}~4\C:  &&
+\mathrm{density~of~water~at}~4\C:  &&
 \renewcommand\arraystretch{1.3}
 \begin{array}{@{}l@{\hskip 0.5in}c}
 \rho=1000~\text{kg}/\text{m}^3 & \mathrm{SI}\\  \rho=1.94~\text{slugs}/\text{ft}^3 & \mathrm{USCS}